jgmortim/massdrop-ctrl-keymap/README.md

 ## Troubleshooting

 ### LEDs not turning on
-If the LED are not turning on or if they turn off after being on for a second, it most likely means your keyboard is not getting enough power.
+If the LEDs are not turning on or if they turn off after being on for a second, it most likely means your keyboard is not getting enough power.
 This is especially common if you're using a USB hub as they can struggle to deliver enough power to all connected devices.